DHS/USCIS continues to make ongoing, important policy changes and processing updates regarding “Deferred Action” or “DACA” cases, per executive directives by President Trump and his administration ###

 Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS;

 Entered without inspection before June 15, 2012, or your lawful immigration status expired as of June 15, 2012;

 Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and

 Have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

-Individuals may begin to request consideration of deferred action for childhood arrivals on August 15, 2012.
-Please do not file before August 15.
-If you file early, your request will be rejected.
+Individuals were able to begin to request consideration of deferred action for childhood arrivals on or after August 15, 2012.

 Specifically, DHS advised that: